acmeproducts/perf/core-ui-rationalization.md

 3. Draft the canonical action dictionary and update serialization/persistence helpers to adopt it.
 4. Prototype the module registry: render the same cartridge twice (baseline and paradigm) but with overlap eliminated via explicit module opt-ins.
 5. Revisit cartridge persistence once the core/module boundary is firm, ensuring folder-level defaults survive OAuth callbacks without relying on URL params.
+6. Confirm the release-plan readiness gate (data reset approved, QA owner assigned, single-PR commitment) before any engineering branch opens, so B1 starts with all prerequisites satisfied. *(Status: confirmed – proceed with B1 similarity inventory.)*

+## Release Packaging
+All work streams that implement the core-first strategy will ship together inside a single “Core-first UI bundle (B1–B5)” pull request.
+The companion document `core-ui-release-plan.md` details the bundle scope, task breakdown, and QA expectations so every overlap fix, canonical action change, and persistence update lands in one cohesive release.

 Following this “core-first” approach keeps us laser-focused on rationalizing existing similarities before inventing new abstractions, yielding a stable foundation for whatever configuration types we ultimately support.